ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 If the current period total is used as the predictive variable, then the Predictive Variable and the Total Variable are the same.

-There are additional parameters, separate to the inputs, that the user must populate.
+There are additional parameters, separate to the inputs, that the user must populate at least one of.
 These are:

 * Absolute Difference Threshold
 * Percentage Difference Threshold, represented as a decimal